-The Fiducial Reference Measurements for Ground-Based DOAS Air-Quality Observations (FRM4DOAS) is a 2-year ESA project which started in July 2016.
-It aims at further harmonization of MAX-DOAS systems and data sets, through the
+The Fiducial Reference Measurements for Ground-Based DOAS Air-Quality Observations (FRM4DOAS) is an ESA activity which started in July 2016 under the contract n°4000118181/16/I-EF.
+This activity aims at further harmonizing MAX-DOAS systems and data sets, through the following tasks:

-The target species for the first phase of the project are tropospheric and stratospheric NO2 vertical profiles, total O3 columns, and tropospheric HCHO profiles.
-The aim is to produce homogenous ground-based reference datasets from instruments being operated at long-term monitoring sites (e.g. NDACC) or during field campaigns.
+The end objective is to produce homogenous ground-based reference datasets from instruments being operated at long-term monitoring sites (e.g. NDACC) or during field campaigns.
 Such reference data sets will play a crucial role in the validation of future atmospheric composition satellite missions, in particular the ESA Copernicus Sentinel missions S-5P, S-4, and S-5.

 In September 2021, the follow-up project called FRM4DOAS-2.0 started under the ESA contract n°4000135355/21/I-DT-Ir, focussing on the following Research and Development tasks: